-When a board role becomes available, the Office of Ethnic Communities provides suitable candidates for nominations to government agencies which appoint to State sector boards.
-Candidates who meet the criteria for the role are identified using our database and we make contact to confirm their interest in applying.
+When a role becomes available, we provide suitable nominees to the government agencies.
+Those agencies appoint to Public sector boards.
+We identify the candidates who meet the criteria for the role.
+We then make contact with them to confirm their interest in role.
 In some cases, interested candidates will be provided with the role details so that they can apply directly to the agency.
 Alternatively, the details of suitable candidates may be forwarded to the agency seeking nominations without the candidate’s knowledge.

 The agency looking for board members will consider all nominations received from a range of sources before making a recommendation to their Minister or the Governor-General.
 The final appointment decision is made by the agency’s Minister or Governor-General, with Cabinet's approval.
-The Office of Ethnic Communities does not have control or influence over the selection process.
+We do not have control or influence over the selection process.